Misread X-rays, Ultrasounds, and Other Diagnostic Tests

-Proving that a physician acted negligently by misreading your diagnostic test results can be challenging, which is why it’s essential that you have an experienced Chicago personal injury lawyer on your side who can evaluate the facts and prepare a claim that will compensate you fairly for your damages.
+Proving that a physician acted negligently by misreading your diagnostic test results can be challenging, which is why it’s essential that you have our experienced Chicago medical negligence lawyers on your side who can evaluate the facts and prepare a claim that will compensate you fairly for your damages.
 In some instances this may require witnesses, medical evidence, and documentation to represent you successfully.
 Please call us so we can discuss your options and ensure you get the help you need.

 If you have been hurt because your doctor misread diagnostic tests, you may be entitled to compensation for some of these reasons:

 - Pain and suffering that could have been prevented or mitigated

 - Lost wages if you have had to take time off of work